vgnilrem/SceneIt/.github/ISSUE_TEMPLATE/custom.md

 Estimation:

-BOLD/ITALICS - Provide time estimates for each task based on complexity and effort.
+- Provide time estimates for each task based on complexity and effort.
 Use story points or time units (e.g., hours) to estimate.

-HEADER 2 - Dependencies:
+- Dependencies:

-BOLD/ITALICS - Identify any dependencies on other tasks, team members, or external factors.
+- Identify any dependencies on other tasks, team members, or external factors.
 Ensure that prerequisites are met before starting a task.

-HEADER 2 - Priority:
+- Priority:

-BOLD/ITALICS - Assign a priority level to each task based on its importance and impact on the project.
+- Assign a priority level to each task based on its importance and impact on the project.
 Prioritize tasks within the backlog or sprint.

-HEADER 2 - Task Type:
+- Task Type:

-BOLD/ITALICS - Categorize tasks based on their type (e.g., development, testing, design).
+- Categorize tasks based on their type (e.g., development, testing, design).
 This helps in planning and resource allocation.

-HEADER 2 - Subtasks:
+- Subtasks:

-BOLD/ITALICS - Break down larger tasks into smaller, manageable subtasks.
+- Break down larger tasks into smaller, manageable subtasks.
 This facilitates a more granular approach to tracking progress.

 LINE BREAK

-HEADER 2 - Testing Requirements:
+- Testing Requirements:

-BOLD/ITALICS - Specify testing requirements for each task, including unit tests and any necessary integration or end-to-end tests.
+- Specify testing requirements for each task, including unit tests and any necessary integration or end-to-end tests.

-HEADER 2 - Documentation:
+- Documentation:

-BOLD/ITALICS - Identify any documentation needs associated with the task.
+- Identify any documentation needs associated with the task.
 This may include code comments, API documentation, or end-user documentation.

-HEADER 2 - Definition of Done:
+- Definition of Done:

-BOLD/ITALICS - Clearly define what "done" means for each task.
+- Clearly define what "done" means for each task.
 This includes meeting coding standards, passing tests, and completing documentation.